MWSE/MWSE/docs/readme.md

 ## Developing Tips

 When writing the examples, always use `tes3.*` constants when available.
 Also, consider suggesting when a certain function accepts values from `tes3.*` namespace.
+Note that some older areas of the documentation might not follow the conventions established in the guides above.
+Those can be updated if editing the affected definitions.

+Some parts of the documentation are written by hand.
+Namely, those in:
+- docs\source\references
+- docs\source\guides

 ### Admonitions